Boyz (film): Plot

 This is a tale of Kabir "Gayatri" Panigrahi, raised by his mother alone.
 He's tired of facing questions about his father.
 All the time his mother steers away from the discussion whenever they come to the topic of Kabir's father, which has now developed deep cracks between the two.
 The only communication thread between them is Kabir's aunt, Radhika.
 Citing the tense atmosphere at home his mother and aunt decide to send Kabir to a Boarding school.

 Two years on, Kabir has settled at the School and has earned every possible success that is achievable.
 He's striving for success all the time although the questions about the identity of his father still keep haunting him.

 Dhairya and Dhungya, two village children get inducted in school as a special case.
 Both Dhairya and Dhungya are full of mischiefs.
 Tired of their deeds the villagers have arranged their admission to the boarding school to keep them away.
 The new entrants start to show their colors and the institute which is based on its principles start to witness changes.

-Would the presence of Dhairya & Dhungya affect Kabir? would it be the positive or negative effect?
-Would Kabir be able to find his answers?
-Will the broken relation between Kabir and his Mother be mended?
-Would Dhairya and Dhungya change their ways and initiate responsible beginning?
-All that forms the crux of the story.
+Kabir is irritated with the fact that Dhungya and Dhairya are his new roommates.
+However, as time passes by, the classmates of the duo start liking their carefree attitude towards Life.
+Kabir has fallen in love with his classmate Grace.
+Dhungya and Dhairya help Kabir to confess his love for her.
+In that process, the trio reveal their respective secrets.
+Dhungya's father was a farmer who committed suicide due to his inability to repay a loan.
+Dhairya's parents work in a brick kiln and want him to succeed in life.
+However Kabir still doesn't know who is his father.

+Meanwhile, Gayatri's medical report states that she is in her last stage of breast cancer.
+Finally, Radhika in a final attempt to mend the relationship between her sister and nephew, calls up the school common phone, which is attended by Dhungya and Dhairya.
+She tells them about Gayatri's condition and the duo decides to reunite Kabir and his mom.